zopefoundation/zc.async/src/zc/async/README.txt

     Now we'll set up the database, and make some policy decisions.
-As the subsequent ``configuration`` sections discuss, some helpers are available for you to set this stuff up if you'd like, though it's not too onerous to do it by hand.
+As the subsequent ``configuration`` sections discuss, some helpers are available for you to set this up if you'd like, though it's not too onerous to do it by hand.

     We'll use a test reactor that we can control.

     >>> import zc.async.testing
     >>> reactor = zc.async.testing.Reactor()
-    >>> reactor.start() # this mokeypatches datetime.datetime.now
+    >>> reactor.start() # this monkeypatches datetime.datetime.now

     We need to instantiate the dispatcher with a reactor and a DB.
 We have the reactor, so here is the DB.
 We use a FileStorage rather